RevitaAI/revitaai.github.io/faq-TEACHER-TOC.md

 ____________________________________________________________________________
 ### How can I create a group?

-The teacher can create any number of groups for students.
-To create a group:
+The teacher can create groups for students:

-* Go to the Home Page:  _Groups_ ⇒  _Create New Group_
+* Go to the Home Page:  _Groups_ ⇒  _Create New Group_ ⇒
-* Add to the form the name of the group, and a short description (optional).
+* Add the name of the group, and a short description (optional).
+    * You can enter a list of student emails into the same form.
+You can attach additional teachers to the Group.
-* Then click _Create_
+* Click _Create_
-* After the group is created:
+* Once the group is created:
     * The Group Library will appear.
-The teacher can **share** any story from her Private Library to the Group Library.
+The teacher can **share** stories from the Private Library to the Group Library.
-    * The teacher can follow the performance of the students by going to _Analytics_.
+    * The teacher can follow the performance of the students by going to ⇒ _Analytics_.
     * The teacher can [add students to the Group](#how-can-i-add-students-to-a-group).